mjgreen/cal_01_lex_dec_edits/docs/index.md

 :::

 ::: {.rmdnote}
-* Then, complete the challenges, which are:
+* Complete the challenges, which are:
   1. Change the screen colour to white, and the text colour to black, throughout the experiment
   2. Increase the stimulus duration from 3 to 5 seconds
   3. Turn off feedback in the experimental (but not the practice) block.